camiyu1/TensorFlow-2.x-YOLOv3/README.md

 - Code was tested on Ubuntu and Windows 10 (TensorRT not supported officially)

-However, I strongly recommend using Docker because you can prepare environment very easily.
+However, I strongly recommend using Docker because you can come up with environment very easily.
 So I use the following command with OS Ubuntu 20.04 and NVIDIA Titan-X GPU.

 Before the following, check the NVIDIA driver status with `nvidia-smi`.